Jodhpur – Explore the blue city of Rajasthan

 Rao Jodha Desert Rock Park: A Natural Haven

-4. Clock Tower and Old City Markets
+4. Clock Tower and Old City Markets – Jodhpur’s Vibrant Soul

-6. Exploring Gulab Sagar
+6. Gulab Sagar – A Peaceful Urban Lake

 Gulab Sagar, an 18th-century lake, is a vital part of Jodhpur's traditional water management system.
 This picturesque spot offers fantastic views of Mehrangarh Fort and is surrounded by intriguing step wells and temples.
 Notable sites include the Mahila Bagh Ka Jhalra step well and the "Kunjabihari Temple" dedicated to Lord Krishna.
 A walking tour around Gulab Sagar unveils these hidden gems, making it a must-visit for history enthusiasts and photography aficionados.